California Bay area regulators probe Phillips 66 refinery work -email - Up News Info

 Phillips 66 wants the Rodeo project to produce more than 800 million gallons of renewable diesel, renewable gasoline and sustainable jet fuel annually.
 That effort requires increased use of hydrogen, which can cause flaring events and refineries to malfunction, environmental groups say.

-At least 10 groups, including the National Resources Defense Council, have complained to regulators about the additional emissions produced by using more hydrogen to treat feedstocks like soybean oil and animal tallow.
+At least 10 groups, including the Natural Resources Defense Council, have complained to regulators about the additional emissions produced by using more hydrogen to treat feedstocks like soybean oil and animal tallow.

 Advertisement